Backing up and moving Weblate#

 migrate.
 Please consult

-Upgrading Weblate on more detailed information how to perform upgrade between
+Upgrading Weblate on more detailed info on how to upgrade between versions.

 command.
 That way the backup is database agnostic and can be used in case you

-Prior to restoring you need to be running exactly same Weblate version as was
+Prior to restoring the database you need to be running exactly the same Weblate

 change between releases and you would end up corrupting the data in some way.

 After installing the same version, run all database migrations using

 Afterwards some entries will already be created in the database and you will have them in the database backup as well.
 The recommended approach is to delete such entries manually using the management shell (see Invoking management commands):

 weblate shell >>> from weblate.auth.models import User >>> User.objects.get(username='anonymous').delete()